 In analogy to the earlier definition, an order Ω that renders a profile unidimensionally ordered or unidimensionally aligned is called a structuring order; again, it need not be unique.
 If a profile is unidimensionally ordered or unidimensionally aligned relative to some Ω , we also call it unidimensionally ordered or unidimensionally aligned simpliciter.
-Both conditions are illustrated in Figure 2.
+Unidimensional alignment is the special case of unidimensional orderedness in which, for every $p \in X$, at least one of i{left} , i{right} is the left-most or right-most individual in the structuring order Ω .